-The following provider types may provide THSteps preventive services within his or her scope of practice and must also be enrolled in Texas Medicaid and as a THSteps provider:
+The following provider types may provide THSteps preventive services within his or her scope of practice and must be enrolled in Texas Medicaid as a THSteps provider:

 - A physician (doctor of medicine [M.D.] or doctor of osteopathy [D.O.]) or physician group

 - A physician assistant (PA)

 - A clinical nurse specialist (CNS)

 - A nurse practitioner (NP)

 - A certified nurse midwife (CNM)

+- A health-care provider or facility with physician supervision including, but not limited to:

+- Community-based hospital and clinic

+- Family planning clinic

+- Home health agency

+- Local or regional health department

+- Maternity clinic

+- Migrant health center

-- A federal qualified health center (FQHC)
+- School-based health center